AndrewW-NFC/Bird-Audio-Resources/README.md

 # The eBird NFC protocol
 * If you use eBird to track your observations, you should follow [its Nocturnal Flight Call Count protocol](https://support.ebird.org/en/support/solutions/articles/48000950859-guide-to-ebird-protocols#anchorNFC).
 Remember that eBird checklists ultimately feed into ornithological research; following protocols is essential for researchers to be confident data has been collected in consistent ways.
 The NFC protocol differs from the more familiar ones in eBird ("stationary", "traveling", and "incidental").
 For example, since it's impossible to tally birds while they're flying overhead in the dark, the NFC protocol asks you to count the _number of recorded calls_ and include those counts as species comments, not as bird counts, which should only be "X" for present.
 * Some recordists suggest keeping one second or more of audio before and after the call.
 This helps people who can (somehow!) identify NFCs by ear.

 # Software (all free)
 * [Audacity](https://audacityteam.org) for "viewing", listening to, and editing recordings
 * [Vesper](https://github.com/RichardLitt/nfc-resources) and [Nighthawk](https://github.com/bmvandoren/Nighthawk), software specifically for analyzing long NFC recording sessions.
-I've just started with Nighthawk and am excited by it.
-It can analyze an audio file and generate a spreadsheet of bird sounds it has identified, including the timestamp of the sound and Nighthawk's best guess at the class and species.
+Nighthawk can analyze an audio file and generate a spreadsheet of bird sounds it has identified, including the timestamp of the sound and Nighthawk's best guess at the class and species.
 For Audacity users, Nighthawk can generate a label track -- labeling each sound on the audio track and letting you bulk-export every sound as a separate file.
 > [!NOTE]
-  > Nighthawk is not designed to analyze songs.
+  > Nighthawk is not designed to analyze bird songs.
 Its training data are calls.
-Don't bother trying to use it to analyze daytime singers.
 * [Merlin](https://merlin.allaboutbirds.org/): the go-to bird sound ID app, but it is not suitable for NFCs.
 * [BirdNET API](https://birdnet.cornell.edu/api/): web-based bird sound ID.
 Unless you're using the API for other projects, consider this merely a backup option for Merlin, as its matches aren't filtered by date and location.
 It is not suitable for NFCs.

 > [!NOTE]
-> To emphasize: Merlin and BirdNET aren't well-trained on flight calls.
-They are well-trained for songs and "terrestrial" calls.
-Assume those platforms will not make positive flight call IDs.
+> Merlin and BirdNET aren't well-trained on flight calls that differ from "terrestial" calls.
+Though you might get lucky, assume those platforms will not make reliable (or any) flight call IDs.

 # Audio Repositories
 * The Macaulay Library, Cornell University.
 [This link](https://search.macaulaylibrary.org/catalog?mediaType=audio&tag=flight_call) takes you to a Macaulay search for flight calls, though not necessarily nocturnal flight calls.
 Keep an eye out for usernames that include "NFC", "NFC Station", etc.